bitfocus/companion-module-disguise-mtc/companion/HELP.md

 2. Assign transport(s) to Multitransport Manager
 3. Assign tracks to transports or use the automatic setlist
 4. In the Multitransport Manager add an event transport and set its listening port

+## Warning

+This is a major update from the previous version.
+Upgrade at your own risk

+There are some issues in recent Disguise versions (R30.8) regarding sending transition time / track.
+Unfortunately, that feature is currently not working via MTC.